Originate/guide/scala/README.md

 0. Use infix notation for single argument methods on monadic types (`contains`, `getOrElse`, etc.)

-0. For single-line function blocks and for-comprehensions, use parentheses.
+0. For single-line functions and for-comprehensions, use parentheses.
 For multiline ones, use brackets:

     ```scala
+    for (i <- 1 to 3) println(i)

     seq map (_ * 2)

     seq map { a =>